Categories

-Single-shot, time-ramped icon of Brisbane Suburbia.
-I don’t think director Dan Graetz and the rest of the crew realised how much of a Thing this video was going to be when we spent a day shooting in 39º heat at bass player Luke Henery’s house.
+Single-shot, time-ramped icon of Brisbane/Magandjin Suburbia.
+We definitely didn’t realise how much of a Thing this video was going to be when we spent a day shooting in 39º heat at bass player Luke Henery’s house.

-It totally became a Thing, nominated for a 2014 Aria Award, and over a million plays on Youtube.
+It totally became a Thing, nominated for a 2014 Aria Award (we were beaten by Sia – Chandalier… fair enough, it’s also one of the greatest clips of all time), and over a million plays on Youtube.

-I sorted out the time-changing of the music, set up stage lighting, and came up with the quintessential “Jaymis” suggestion – “set the hills hoist on fire” – when we couldn’t figure out how to finish off the clip.
+I sorted out the time-changing of the music, set up stage lighting, and came up with the quintessential “Jaymis” suggestion when we couldn’t figure out how to finish off the clip: “set the hills hoist on fire”

 Director/Steadicam: Dan Graetz